Flow invariants in the classification of Leavitt path algebras

 Applying Lemma \ref{morita_lem}, we conclude that $L(E_{\setminus v})$ is Morita equivalent to $L(E)$, and that the Morita equivalence restricts to an isomorphism between ${\mathcal V}^*(L(E_{\backslash v}))$ and ${\mathcal V}^*(L(E))$ that maps $[L(E_{\backslash v})w]$ to $[L(E)w]$ for each vertex $w$ of $E_{\backslash v}$. \end{proof}

-\begin{corol} Let $E$ be a graph for which $L(E)$ is purely infinite simple unital.
+\begin{corol} Let $E$ be a finite graph for which $L(E)$ is purely infinite simple.
 Then there exists a graph $E'$ which contains no sources, with the property that $L(E)$ is Morita equivalent to $L(E')$ via a Morita equivalence

-for which $\Phi^{{\rm ELIM}}_\mathcal{V}([L(E')w]) = [L(E)w]$ for all vertices $w$ of $E'$. \end{corol} \begin{proof} By the Purely Infinite Simplicity Theorem, each vertex in $E$ connects to a cycle.
-If $w$ is a vertex in a graph $E$ having this property, then the source elimination process will either eliminate $w$ (in case $w$ is the indicated source), or will produce a graph in which $w$ connects to the same cycle.
-Since $E$ has only finite many vertices, a finite sequence of the source elimination process starting with $E$, along with the composition of the Morita equivalences ensured by Proposition \ref{sourceelimnationprop}, yields the desired result. \end{proof}